HAL24K/pyvlog/README.md

 ### Traffic device coverage

-This package was developed for the processing of realtime v-log messages from a small number of smart intersections.
+This package is developed for the processing of realtime v-log messages from a small number of smart intersections.
 As such not all types of v-log messages were available during its development.
 The message types currently parsed are given by the keys of `messagetypes.MESSAGE_TYPE_DICT` and are repeated below (with the v-log message prefix given in brackets).

 #### Message types parsed:
 - _tijdReferentie_ (1)